njoyard/ist/README.markdown

 @include "common/footer"
 ```

-IST tries to reuse many syntax elements from CSS.
-Thus, in most cases, setting
+IST tries to reuse many syntax elements from CSS so that, in most cases, setting
 your editor to highlight CSS syntax will give nice results.

 IST can be used either as a standalone script, as an AMD module or as a